-This module is described by [Breiing 1997].
-In this complex module, the list of requirements is connected to itself in order to make a check for correlation.
+This module is described by [4].
+The list of requirements is connected to itself in order to make a check for correlation.
 Therefore, independent and supporting requirements as well as requirements with goal conflicts become visible.
 To solve this, the importance of the requirements is rated in a pairwise comparison.